Ilijaš

+History

 The oldest traces of life in these areas date back to the Paleolithic era, as evidenced by the Bijambar Caves complex on the Crnorijek Plateau.

+In the early Middle Ages close to the river Bosna and Vogoščica, the district Vogošća, or Vidogošća, was formed.

 Between Olovo and Vareš, Srednji and Čevljanovići, on the vast plateau of the Crnorijek Plateau, there are rich deposits of iron, lead, manganese and mercury.
 Customs duties were levied in this area as early as 1384, and the ore was transported to Dubrovnik.

+Some later events that are tied to the Ottoman period came to the formation of džemats, nahiyahs, and sanjaks.
+At the beginning of the nineteenth century, there were 20 džemats in the Sarajevo Nahiyah: Butmir, Kijevo, Presjenica, Sudići, Trnovo, Zijamet Crna Rijeka, Pale, Mokro with Bobogovićima, Kriva Rijeka, Srednje, Čifluk Crna Rijeka, Rakova Noga, Vogošća, Nahorevo, Kulijes, Rakovica, Hadžići, Drozgometva, Pazarić and the villages of Luka and Žeravica.

+Ilijaš is home to the Serbian Orthodox Church of the Holy Prophet Elijah, which was built in the late 19th century.

+The occupation of Bosnia and Herzegovina by the Austro-Hungarian Empire led to many changes which manifested in administrative and political changes.
+The territory of Bosnia and Herzegovina was divided into districts and further divided into counties.
+The counties were divided into municipalities, instead of džemats, and they were furthermore divided into mahallahs and hamlets while the functions of the muhtars and village chiefs remained the same.
+The modern municipality of Ilijaš at that time was divided into the Sarajevo and Visoko counties and the boundary line between those two counties was the Povučje stream and the hill Bukovac which was between the stream and Ljubina.

 The natural resources of forests, ores, unused land and labor became particularly interesting during the Austro-Hungarian rule, when the first industrial enterprises were established, mines were opened, and railways were built.

 In the first years of the occupation of Bosnia and Herzegovina by Austria-Hungary, mines were opened, and in 1880 the manganese mine "Bosna" in Čevljanovići came into existence, which met the needs of the Austro-Hungarian monarchy for many years.